 A Rhode Island native, Kayleigh attended college in Florida where she also began her career in hospitality.
 An avid beer lover, she’s long held an interest in Belgian brews, especially lambics and anything funky.
 She joined our opening team in 2014, and her time not spent behind the bar is generally spent – well, in front of the bar.
 Kayleigh enjoys traveling and spends a good part of it seeking out beer bars and cocktail spots.
 Otherwise, you’ll find her taking her lab Murphy around Belle Isle, riding her bike, or possibly falling off it.

 Inspired by her family of food lovers and a passion for art, Lena wanted to combine her lifelong interests.
 So she enrolled in the Baking and Pastry Arts program at Schoolcraft College, graduating in 2013.
-Lena’s natural talent caught the eye of her instructor, master pastry chef Joseph Decker, to whom she served as sous chef during her final year of school, a position she held until she came to Selden.
-Lena’s favorite activities include smiling, drawing, smiling more, and dancing – which she does pretty much everywhere, especially the pastry kitchen.
+Lena’s talent caught the eye of her instructor, master pastry chef Joseph Decker, to whom she served as sous chef, a position she held until she came to Selden in 2015.
+She was named a 2018 James Beard “Rising Star” semi-finalist and was a 2018 Eater “Young Guns” winner.
+Lena’s favorite activities include smiling, drawing, smiling more, and dancing – which she does everywhere, especially the pastry kitchen.

 Having found a calling in event planning by way of producing live performances, Patti is also the producer of The Moth in Michigan.
 After earning her Masters degree in storytelling, she grew infatuated with food while baking and farming in Traverse City, ultimately falling head over heels while planning events at both Marlow & Daughters (New York) and Zingerman’s (Ann Arbor).
 While her appreciation for comestibles is expansive, this native of Hell, Michigan, has a maniacal fondness for cheese, oysters, and pickles.